skaftanis/InstallerCreator/README.md

 # Installer Creator by ShowMeYourCode.co.nf

-With InstallrCreator you can install fast and easy the applications you have made or the application without installer in Linux.
+With InstallrCreator you can install fast and easy the applications you have made, the application without installer or java applications in Linux.
 It contains a GUI and also the capability to install in the right click of nautilus.
 Version 1.1
 Release Date: 22/03/2014
 Release Date of latest version: 08/10/2014